-5.2.2 Reduced Overhead Mode
+5.3.2 Reduced Overhead Mode

 In this mode, the encapsulated packet is assumed to be a UDP packet.
-Implementations shall use the value of 0x88B6 for the Protocol Type field.
-The GRE payload shall start with the subset of the UDP header indicated in Figure 3, denoted as "Reduced UDP Header".
+The packet payload shall start with the subset of the UDP header indicated in Figure 5, denoted as "Reduced UDP Header".
+The remainder of the packet payload shall be the full, unchanged payload of the original UDP packet.
 Fields shall be in network byte order, MSB first.

-Figure 3: Reduced UDP Header
+Figure 5: Reduced UDP Header